Navigation auf uzh.ch

 More about FELIDAE: Finding Elusive Links by Tracking Diet of Cats in Environment

-More about Collaboration between patients, family members, and researchers: A co-designed mixed-methods evaluation of user engagement and partnership in health research
+More about Collaboration between patients, family members, and researchers

-The project investigates how affected persons (patients and their relatives) and researchers work together in health research.
-The goal is to understand how collaboration affects the research process and outcomes in health care.
+The project investigates how patients, their relatives, and researchers work together in health research and how collaboration affects the research process and outcomes in health care.

 The oral microbiome - a multigenerational study